Greek Orthodox Archdiocese of Canada: History

 At the time of his election as Bishop, there were only 22 Churches in Canada.
 Under his tenure, that number has grown to 76 Churches and 350,000 Greek Orthodox Christians.
 During his Archieratical service, the Diocese and now Metropolis have established the Annual Youth Assemblies (1980); a monthly newspaper, Orthodox Way (1982); Social Services (1984); Metahomes (1984), providing transitional housing for the homeless; Greek Orthodox Order of Canada (1987); weekly television program Orthodox Voice (1990), which is broadcast across all of Canada; School of Byzantine Music (1991); Convents of St. Kosmas of Aitolos in Ontario and the Virgin Mary of Consolation in Quebec (1993); Greek Orthodox Education in Ontario, (1996) ("Metamorphosis" Greek Orthodox Day School, "Metamorphosis" Child Care Centre, Toronto, Metamorphosis Preschool, Toronto, "St. Nicholas" Child Care Centre-Toronto).
 Homes for the Aged, (nine Homes: Toronto, Montreal, Laval, Vancouver); 50 Homes for Needy Families (Thunder Bay); Toronto Orthodox Theological Academy (1998); "Metamorphosis" Summer Camps (1999); Metropolis Cultural Centre (2002).

 In 1996, the Greek Orthodox Archdiocese of North and South America was split by the Ecumenical Patriarchate, into four parts: Greek Orthodox Metropolis of Canada, Central America, South America and the America which was left with the territory of the United States of America.
 As stated earlier, on 24 September 1996, Sotirios was elevated to the rank of "Metropolitan Archbishop of Toronto and Exarch of all Canada".

 On 13 June 2019, the Holy Synod of the Ecumenical Patriarchate in its meeting with His All Holiness Patriarch Bartholomew presiding elevated the Metropolis of Toronto to the Archdiocese of Canada and, consequently, its Metropolitan to Archbishop Sotirios of Canada.

+Following the resignation of Archbishop Sotirios in 2026, the Holy Synod of the Ecumenical Patriarchate elected Metropolitan Apostolos of New Jersey to succeed the office."Metropolitan Apostolos of New Jersey Elected Archbishop of Canada" His enthronement is scheduled to take place on September 19, 2026.